Through the Blue

 Swoop into the island’s domestic airport in an easy 40 minutes from Athens.
 Paros’ ferry port is a chaotic one, so flying in is likely a better idea for an easier time for families.

-A high-speed ferry takes three hours from Piraeus port in Athens.
+A high-speed ferry takes three hours from Piraeus port hub or the quieter port of Rafina (which we prefer) in Athens.
 Island-pairing opportunities according to ferry links available can be viewed here.

 Jan 29, 2020 0 comment